hhhhhaaaa/WillWeather/README.md

 ![WillWeather](public/WillWeather.png)

-WillWeather is a simple weather forecast app, which uses some APIs to fetch 5 day / 12 hour forecast data from the _______ and to fetch cities/map from ____.
+WillWeather is a simple weather forecast app, which uses some APIs to fetch 5 day / 12 hour forecast data from OpenWeather and to fetch cities/map from Mapbox.
 The main goal of this app is to assist users as a weather forecaster and day planner to plan out their daily outdoor activities.

 ## WillWeather in Action